CiscoDevNet/learning-labs-howto/README.md

 ## About these Learning Labs

-These labs teach how to:
+These Labs teach how to:
 * Know what a Cisco DevNet Learning Lab is, and what it covers.
 * Create, format, and organize a Learning Lab.